Do you often find yourself shooting at weddings?

 If you’re shooting within low-light environments, we typically shoot outdoors where there’s plenty of light, so this is adequate.

 The other thing that really stands out to me about this lens is how sharp it is.

-I would say it’s on par with most prime lenses, as far as sharpness, which is a really great quality to get, and a zoom lens gets a little bit more difficult.
+I would say it’s on par with most prime lenses, as far as sharpness, which is a really excellent quality to get, and a zoom lens gets a little bit more difficult.